usmanUA/42-philosophers/README.md

 # 42-Philosophers
+42-Philosophers project aims to simulates the famous Dining Philosophers Problem.
-## Introduction to the Dining Philosophers Problem
+## Dining Philosophers Problem

 The dining philosophers problem is a classic synchronization problem used to illustrate the challenges of concurrent programming.
 It involves philosophers sitting at a round table, where each must alternately think and eat.
 Eating requires two forks, but there are only as many forks as philosophers, and each philosopher can only pick up the fork to their immediate left and right.
 The goal is to devise a strategy that ensures no philosopher starves while avoiding deadlock and contention.